hristian-carabulea/Tetrix_CPP_SDL/README.md

 --------------------------------------------------------------
 The Windows game executable exists already in the Release folder under the name tetris_tutorial_sdl.exe.
 --------------------------------------------------------------
-To play the game you must have the following two files in the same directory of your choice:
+To play the game you must have the following two files in the same directory of your choice.
+They both can be found in the Release folder:

     1. tetris_tutorial_sdl.exe
     2. SDL.dll